bendyworks/concert-cam/README.md

 1. Save the settings; the display should now have a larger font.
 1. Run `sudo raspi-config` and go to Advanced -> Overscan.
 Enable overscan.
 1. Reboot the Pi.

+## Set up the camera board's software:

+1. Clone this repo onto the camera board Pi.
+1. Run `pip install -r requirements.txt` in the `concert_cam` directory.